First, let's set the record straight: Recreation drugs in Thailand are not legal.

-When a traveler asks in a bar to purchase marijuana, the bartender sells it to them openly, causing many people to think it's no big deal.

-Then he immediately phones an associate who may or may not be a legitimate police officer.
+When a traveler asks in a bar to purchase marijuana, the bartender sells it to them openly as if it's no big deal.
+He then immediately phones an associate who may or may not be a legitimate police officer.

-The cop then shakes down the traveler, busts them with the weed they just purchased, and demands an expensive bribe.
-The weed is confiscated and given back to the barman who shares in the bribe.
+The cop then shakes down the traveler on the beach, busts them with the weed they just purchased, and demands an expensive bribe.
+The weed is confiscated and given back to the barman who shares in the bribe profits.
 The same product is later resold to the next unsuspecting traveler!

-Buying Prescription Drugs in Thailand
+Prescription Drugs in Thailand

 Drugs in Other Parts of Southeast Asia